 Interested in getting a head start on your graduate degree coursework while you're still an undergraduate?
 The purpose of dual-enrollment is to give S&T students an opportunity to earn graduate credit for courses taken (not required for an undergraduate degree) while still an undergraduate.

 Undergraduate students may dually enroll as a graduate student during their last semester of study, provided they have:

-In general, undergraduates are not permitted to enroll for 4000-level courses.
-However, an undergraduate may earn credit toward their bachelor's degree for courses normally taken by first-year graduate students (4000-level courses).
+Undergraduate students may apply for dual enrollment as both an undergraduate and a graduate student.
+A student who seeks dual enrollment must submit an application to the office of admissions.
+Admission for dually enrolled students is granted by the department chair and the dean of graduate studies.
 Students are eligible to enroll when they have obtained senior status, with a minimum GPA of 3.5 if two semesters remain, 3.0 if in their final semester.